waseemingly/tp/docs/UserGuide.md

 4. CodeContact should launch
    <br> <br>

-* Method 2: For users that wish to create a script to launch Docedex (Recommended)
+* Method 2: For users that wish to create a script to launch CodeContact (Recommended)

 1. Create a new text file
 2. Type the following into the text file: